bayareahomelander/WEICHEN-SUN-IS24-full-stack-competition-req97073/README.md

 4. Open your web browser and navigate to `http://localhost:3000` to view the app.

 ### Backend
-To run the code, you need to install the required libraries first.
+To view with data in the table, you need to install the required libraries first.
 If you haven't already, you can do this using pip, by running the following commands in your terminal:
 ```bash
 pip3 install fastapi
 ```